sharifjameel90/ad-blocker/Readme.md

 chrome://extensions

-copy This And Paste This Url Assuming You Chrome
+copy This And Paste This Url Assuming You Have Chrome

 ```